Obama, Cameron catch "March Madness" basketball game

 "Because I don't understand what's going on with that cricket thing," Obama said.

-Obama and Cameron will hold formal talks at the White House on Wednesday and the British prime minister will be honoured at a state dinner on Wednesday evening.
+Obama and Cameron will hold formal talks at the White House on Wednesday and the British prime minister will be honored at a state dinner on Wednesday evening.

 The Ohio visit also carried a touch of domestic politics.
 Ohio is a battleground state in the November 6 election, crucial to Obama's hopes of securing a second term in the White House.